tymyrddin/red-basic/source/docs/in/README.md

 ## What?

-Delivering malware (backdoors, keyloggers, password recovery tools, trojans, ...).
+Prepare an exploit (backdoors, keyloggers, password recovery tools, trojans, ...), and deliver it.

 ## Why?